 I’d suggest starting with a pencil.
 Remember, you can always sketch and then refine with the pen.
 Just erase your scribbles before you’re finished!

 Depending on how natural your font is to draw, you may or may not need to practice before attempting the final version.
-I chose a simpler path — I’m just doing my own handwriting, so I didn’t really practice for my font.
+I chose a simpler path — I’m just creating a font with my own handwriting, so I didn’t really practice for my font.

 On the template sheets you’ll download in the next step, you’ll have to put multiple characters on a single sheet of paper.
 That means if you mess up one letter and aren’t able to fix it, you may have to redo an entire sheet of characters.
 And if your font is really intricate, that’s going to be incredibly draining on your time and patience.